aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `resource_group_id` - (Optional, Available since v1.101.0) The ID of the resource group,by default these cloud resources are automatically assigned to the default resource group.
 * `version` - (Optional, Available since v1.70.1) Desired Kubernetes version.
 If you do not specify a value, the latest available version at resource creation is used and no upgrades will occur except you set a higher version number.
 The value must be configured and increased to upgrade the version when desired.
 Downgrades are not supported by ACK.
 * `runtime` - (Optional, Available since v1.103.2) The runtime of containers.
 If you select another container runtime, see [How do I select between Docker and Sandboxed-Container](https://www.alibabacloud.com/help/doc-detail/160313.htm?spm=a2c63.p38356.b99.440.22563866AJkBgI).
 Detailed below.
-* `enable_ssh` - (Optional) Enable login to the node through SSH.
+* `enable_ssh` - (Optional, ForceNew) Enable login to the node through SSH.
 Default to `false`.
 * `rds_instances` - (Optional, Available since v1.103.2) RDS instance list, You can choose which RDS instances whitelist to add instances to.
-* `security_group_id` - (Optional, Available since v1.91.0) The ID of the security group to which the ECS instances in the cluster belong.
+* `security_group_id` - (Optional, ForceNew, Available since v1.91.0) The ID of the security group to which the ECS instances in the cluster belong.
 If it is not specified, a new Security group will be built.
-* `is_enterprise_security_group` - (Optional, Available since v1.91.0) Enable to create advanced security group. default: false.
+* `is_enterprise_security_group` - (Optional, ForceNew, Available since v1.91.0) Enable to create advanced security group. default: false.
 See [Advanced security group](https://www.alibabacloud.com/help/doc-detail/120621.htm).
-* `proxy_mode` - (Optional) Proxy mode is option of kube-proxy. options: iptables | ipvs. default: ipvs.
+* `proxy_mode` - (Optional, ForceNew) Proxy mode is option of kube-proxy. options: iptables | ipvs. default: ipvs.
-* `image_id` - (Optional) Custom Image support.
+* `image_id` - (Optional, ForceNew) Custom Image support.
 Must based on CentOS7 or AliyunLinux2.
 * `cluster_domain` - (Optional, ForceNew, Available since v1.103.2) Cluster local domain name, Default to `cluster.local`.
 A domain name consists of one or more sections separated by a decimal point (.), each of which is up to 63 characters long, and can be lowercase, numerals, and underscores (-), and must be lowercase or numerals at the beginning and end.
 * `custom_san` - (Optional, ForceNew, Available since v1.103.2) Customize the certificate SAN, multiple IP or domain names are separated by English commas (,).
 * `user_ca` - (Optional) The path of customized CA cert, you can use this CA to sign client certs to connect your cluster.
 * `deletion_protection` - (Optional, Available since v1.103.2)  Whether to enable cluster deletion protection.
-* `install_cloud_monitor` - (Optional) Install cloud monitor agent on ECS.
+* `install_cloud_monitor` - (Optional, ForceNew) Install cloud monitor agent on ECS.
 Default to `true`.
-* `exclude_autoscaler_nodes` - (Optional, Deprecated from v1.177.0, Available since v1.88.0) Exclude autoscaler nodes from `worker_nodes`.
-Default to `false`.
 * `service_account_issuer` - (Optional, ForceNew, Available since v1.92.0) The issuer of the Service Account token for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm), corresponds to the `iss` field in the token payload.
 Set this to `"https://kubernetes.default.svc"` to enable the Token Volume Projection feature (requires specifying `api_audiences` as well).
 From cluster version 1.22+, Service Account Token Volume Projection will be enabled by default.
 * `api_audiences` - (Optional, ForceNew, Available since v1.92.0) A list of API audiences for [Service Account Token Volume Projection](https://www.alibabacloud.com/help/doc-detail/160384.htm).
 Set this to `["https://kubernetes.default.svc"]` if you want to enable the Token Volume Projection feature requires specifying `service_account_issuer` as well.
 From cluster version 1.22+, Service Account Token Volume Projection will be enabled by default.
 * `tags` - (Optional, Available since v1.97.0) Default nil, A map of tags assigned to the kubernetes cluster and work nodes.
 * `load_balancer_spec` - (Optional, ForceNew, Available since v1.117.0) The cluster api server load balance instance specification, default `slb.s1.small`.
 For more information on how to select a LB instance specification, see [SLB instance overview](https://help.aliyun.com/document_detail/85931.html).
 * `retain_resources` - (Optional, Available since v1.141.0) Resources that are automatically created during cluster creation, including NAT gateways, SNAT rules, SLB instances, and RAM Role, will be deleted.
 Resources that are manually created after you create the cluster, such as SLB instances for Services, will also be deleted.
 If you need to retain resources, please configure with `retain_resources`.
 There are several aspects to pay attention to when using `retain_resources` to retain resources.
 After configuring `retain_resources` into the terraform configuration manifest file, you first need to run `terraform apply`.Then execute `terraform destroy`.
 * `password` - (Optional, Sensitive) The password of ssh login cluster node.
 You have to specify one of `password` `key_name` `kms_encrypted_password` fields.
-* `key_name` - (Optional) The keypair of ssh login cluster node, you have to create it first.
+* `key_name` - (Optional, ForceNew) The keypair of ssh login cluster node, you have to create it first.
 You have to specify one of `password` `key_name` `kms_encrypted_password` fields.
 * `kms_encrypted_password` - (Optional, Available since v1.57.1) An KMS encrypts password used to a cs kubernetes.
 You have to specify one of `password` `key_name` `kms_encrypted_password` fields.
 * `kms_encryption_context` - (Optional, MapString, Available since v1.57.1) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating a cs kubernetes with `kms_encrypted_password`.
 See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
 It is valid when `kms_encrypted_password` is set.
 * `os_type` - (Optional, ForceNew, Available since v1.103.2) The operating system of the nodes that run pods, its valid value is either `Linux` or `Windows`.
 Default to `Linux`.
 * `platform` - (Optional, ForceNew, Available since v1.103.2) The architecture of the nodes that run pods, its valid value is either `CentOS` or `AliyunLinux`.
 Default to `CentOS`.
-* `node_name_mode` - (Optional, Available since v1.88.0) Each node name consists of a prefix, an IP substring, and a suffix, the input format is `customized,<prefix>,IPSubStringLen,<suffix>`.
+* `node_name_mode` - (Optional, ForceNew, Available since v1.88.0) Each node name consists of a prefix, an IP substring, and a suffix, the input format is `customized,<prefix>,IPSubStringLen,<suffix>`.
 For example "customized,aliyun.com-,5,-test", if the node IP address is 192.168.59.176, the prefix is aliyun.com-, IP substring length is 5, and the suffix is -test, the node name will be aliyun.com-59176-test.
 * `addons` - (Optional, Available since v1.88.0) The addon you want to install in cluster.
 See [`addons`](#addons) below.
-* `connections` - (Map) Map of kubernetes cluster connection information.
-  * `api_server_internet` - API Server Internet endpoint.
-  * `api_server_intranet` - API Server Intranet endpoint.
-  * `master_public_ip` - Master node SSH IP address.
-  * `service_domain` - Service Access Domain.
-* `certificate_authority` - (Map, Available since v1.105.0) Nested attribute containing certificate authority data for your cluster.
-  * `cluster_cert` - The base64 encoded cluster certificate data required to communicate with your cluster.
-Add this to the certificate-authority-data section of the kubeconfig file for your cluster.
-  * `client_cert` - The base64 encoded client certificate data required to communicate with your cluster.
-Add this to the client-certificate-data section of the kubeconfig file for your cluster.
-  * `client_key` - The base64 encoded client key data required to communicate with your cluster.
-Add this to the client-key-data section of the kubeconfig file for your cluster.
-* `slb_id` - (Deprecated) The ID of load balancer.
-* `worker_nodes` - (Deprecated from version 1.177.0) List of cluster worker nodes.
-See [`worker_nodes`](#worker_nodes) below.
-* `master_nodes` - (Optional) The master nodes.
-See [`master_nodes`](#master_nodes) below.

 *Network params*

-* `pod_cidr` - (Optional) [Flannel Specific] The CIDR block for the pod network when using Flannel.
+* `pod_cidr` - (Optional, ForceNew) [Flannel Specific] The CIDR block for the pod network when using Flannel.
 * `pod_vswitch_ids` - (Optional) [Terway Specific] The vswitches for the pod network when using Terway.Be careful the `pod_vswitch_ids` can not equal to `worker_vswitch_ids` or `master_vswitch_ids` but must be in same availability zones.
 * `new_nat_gateway` - (Optional) Whether to create a new nat gateway while creating kubernetes cluster.
 Default to true.
 Then openapi in Alibaba Cloud are not all on intranet, So turn this option on is a good choice.
 Your cluster nodes and applications will have public network access.
 If there is a NAT gateway in the selected VPC, ACK will use this gateway by default; if there is no NAT gateway in the selected VPC, ACK will create a new NAT gateway for you and automatically configure SNAT rules.
-* `service_cidr` - (Optional) The CIDR block for the service network.
+* `service_cidr` - (Optional, ForceNew) The CIDR block for the service network.
 It cannot be duplicated with the VPC CIDR and CIDR used by Kubernetes cluster in VPC, cannot be modified after creation.
-* `node_cidr_mask` - (Optional) The node cidr block to specific how many pods can run on single node.
+* `node_cidr_mask` - (Optional, ForceNew) The node cidr block to specific how many pods can run on single node.
 24-28 is allowed.
 24 means 2^(32-24)-1=255 and the node can run at most 255 pods. default: 24
 * `slb_internet_enabled` - (Optional) Whether to create internet load balancer for API Server.
 Default to true.

 -> **NOTE:** If you want to use `Terway` as CNI network plugin, You need to specific the `pod_vswitch_ids` field and addons with `terway-eniip`.